 The transition from using glucose as energy source, to using fat as energy source, creates a strong hunger response.
 Hunger is also affected by the hormones ghrelin and leptin.
 These vary by time of day, and I think are related to the circadian rhythm.
 So it may also help to eat on a schedule.

 Note: The use of your own fat for fuel can reduce growth hormone levels, as the body switches from feast to famine mode.
 Although there seem to be workarounds, because growth hormone secretion happens at specific times.

 One research paper found a link between a high fat diet and adipocyte apoptosis (fat cell death).

 I have tried a meat and non-sweet-vegetable only diet (high-protein), for 6 weeks, and I was always in a state of hunger no matter how much I ate, but I think that this only applies to my own body type.
 Or, it only applies to a body and mind with a life long history of a high sugar and starch diet.
 Your experience could be completely different.
 Regardless of choosing a high protein, or high fat diet, I think most people would benefit from reducing the amount of carbohydrates, especially, simple sugars.
 Edit: I found out the body can convert protein into glucose, and so maybe, I was always transitioning in and out of ketosis.
-And maybe, the transition in and out of ketosis was making me always feel hungry.
+Likely, the transition in and out of ketosis was causing periods of elevated hunger.

-That's the takeaway from all this.
-This isn't about a diet to lose weight in the short term, because you'll just gain it back: see Diets Are Not the Answer.
-This is about making lifestyle changes in what you eat, which leads to sustained weight loss, and better health.
+Diets to lose weight in the short term may not be the solution: Diets Are Not the Answer.
+Lifestyle changes in what you eat, will lead to sustained weight loss, and better health.
 It's up to you to experiment, and find out what works best for your own energy processing engine.